 Running From Solar and Battery – You’ll have spend at least four thousand dollars to get 600 watts of solar, a couple of lithium phosphate batteries, a 2,000 watt inverter, (along with wire and mounting hardware), but you can power your microwave oven, wall outlets, and all of your RV’s 12 volt system, from solar.
 This may eliminate your need for a generator.
 Before you do so, figure out how many years it’s going to take to recoup that investment.

 Wear Warm Clothes and Thick Socks – You can cut your need for propane heating just by wearing warmer clothes.
 Get a down comforter for your bedding.
 At the minimum, keep your feet warm.
 It’s in your feet and toes where your blood cools down the most.
-You’ll still need propane heating for the colder nights, but you can greatly reduce your need for it by using warming clothing.
+You’ll still need propane heating for the colder nights, but you can greatly reduce your need by using warming clothing.

 Keep Your Windows and Doors Open – In the summer, the best way to keep your RV cool inside is to move the hot air out.
 Let the breeze blow through.
 Open your ceiling vents, run your ceiling fans.
 This will help minimize your need for air conditioning.
 If your RV has an awning, position your rig so that the awning faces the sun, so that it casts a shade over you.
 Try also to park your rig in the shade of trees and boulders.